saeedentezari/mit_6_0001/README.md

 ## [ps2](https://ocw.mit.edu/courses/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/d57834a8de13b1579b3e5274e520ea14_ps2.zip): String Manipulation, Guess and Check, Decomposition, Abstraction, Functions

 A letter game called *Hangman* decomposited to its basic functions and implemented.
 It's an introduction to creating functions, as well as looping mechanisms.

+## [ps3](): Dictionaries, Tuples, List, Aliasing, Mutability, and Cloning

+A word game like *Scrabble* implemented.
+The main goals are to work with dictionaries, an understanding on mutability, writing a program by pseudocode, testing and debugging each function in creation.